fuzzzerd/fmdata/README.md

-# FMData is a FileMaker API Client Library for Rest/Json/Xml
+# Use FMData to Access FileMaker Data API with FMData utilzing C# and .NET

 FMData is a C# client library for accessing data from FileMaker databases.
-Currently supporting the FileMaker 17 REST/DATA API.

-The interfaces and core elements are defined in the `FMData` package, the implementations for REST API or XML API are contained within their respective packages: `FMData.Rest` and `FMData.Xml` -- the current focus is on completing the Rest implementation.
-The Xml implementation currently lacks many features.
+It currently supports the FileMaker Data API and has planned support for the FileMaker Xml API.

+## About FMData

+Data access is wrapped around the `IFileMakerApiClient` interface which is defined in `FMData`.
+There are multiple implementations.
+Currently one for Data/JSON and one for Xml.
+The design is meant to mirror FileMaker constructs and should be portable to future technologies exposed by FileMaker.

+The implementation for consuming data via the Data API is located in `FMData.Rest` and the implementation for Xml will be located in `FMData.Xml`.

 | Build Status | Activity | MyGet | Nuget | License |
 |---|---|---|---|---|